iridiumcao/iridiumcao.github.io/devops/how_to_install_docker_on_centos8.md

+# Archival Note

+*The following guide was written on May 26, 2020, for installing Docker on CentOS 8.
+Since CentOS 8 is no longer supported (EOL: December 31, 2021), this article is preserved as an archive and may not reflect current best practices or software versions.
+Users are encouraged to consult up-to-date resources for modern Linux distributions.*

+---

-# How to install Docker on CentOS8
+# How to Install Docker on CentOS8

 [Index](index.md)

+(2020.05.26)

 ## Step 1, Prepare